What happens in Burke when the lease is over?

 At the end of the lease in Burke, either party can opt to end the tenancy.
 The owner could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the rental owner wishes to end the lease, or end our rental management services, please send us written notice as described in your rental management agreement.
+If the rental owner wishes to end the lease, or end our management services, please send us written notice as described in your management agreement.

-At that point we give the renter two choices:
+At that point we give the tenant two options:

 - Month-to-month --- This will include a large rent increase.